ipsamitt/hobgoblins/index.md

 </table>

-We will also create separate dataframes based on the weather event of each day.
+We will also create separate dataframes based on the weather event of each day so we can analyze the data values for each weather type individually.

 ```python